 Sorting Closure Must Return Integers

-Comparison closures used in custom sorting need to return an integer, while they could yield true or false.
-This applies to all sorting functions, including usort(), uasort(), and uksort().
+Comparison closures used in custom sorting need to return an integer, while they used to yield true or false.
+This applies to all custom sorting functions, including usort(), uasort(), and uksort().

 PHP code